fanghuang/Predicting-Hot-Technology-Trends/README.md

 python /vagrant/generateReport.py
 ```

 This will generate the report that we demoed for the expo.
-It will take a second to run, as it also is creating all the images that may be required for the report.
+It could take a few minutes to run, as it also is creating all the images that may be required for the report.
 The generated report and images are put in the `/vagrant/generated_report` folder.

 # Serving Reports